siribi/CODEML_WORKFLOW/README.md

 # CODEML_HYPHY_PIPELINE
 Scripts for generating single copy alignments from orthogroups, and then running the branch-site test in codeml or RELAX in hyphy

-The approach for alignment generation and set-up for the branch-site test is described in Birkeland et al. 2020, Mol Biol Evol, with some minor changes
+The approach for alignment generation and set-up for the branch-site test is described in Birkeland et al. 2020, Mol Biol Evol + Supplementary, with some minor changes
 https://academic.oup.com/mbe/article/37/7/2052/5804990?login=false

 The scripts are written in bash, python and R for a slurm based computing cluster like this one: https://documentation.sigma2.no/jobs/job_scripts/saga_job_scripts.html

-PARENT = path to your working directory
+PARENT = path to your working directory <br />
-SCRIPTS = path to the directory with the relevant scripts
+SCRIPTS = path to the directory with the relevant scripts <br />

 PART 1.
 MAKING ALIGNMENTS FROM ORTHOGROUPS
 #################################################################################### <br />